tjoyner/ofvioletsandlicorice/chapter1.md

 Silvio went out from behind the reception counter and opened the door to the bar.

 Luciano followed him into the dark room.
-He sat down on a stool, while Silvio opened the beer cooler.
+He sat down on a stool while Silvio opened the beer cooler.

 "Where's he now?"